oxsecurity/megalinter/docs/descriptors/json_npm_package_json_lint.md

 npm-package-json-lint is called once on the whole project directory (`project` CLI lint mode)

 - filtering can not be done using MegaLinter configuration variables,it must be done using npm-package-json-lint configuration or ignore file (if existing)
-- `VALIDATE_ALL_CODEBASE: false` does not make npm-package-json-lint analyze only updated files
+- `VALIDATE_ALL_CODEBASE: false` doesn't make npm-package-json-lint analyze only updated files

 ### Example calls